kissartisan/I-commit-to/gritmythology/quotes-to-ponder.md

 - Life is so huge that if you noticed it, you can hardly see the big picture.
-But when you see it, you can gain a lot of wisdom on every unknown questions.
+But when you see it, you can gain a lot of wisdom.
 - Quotes are not enough
 - It's not about the fruits, it's the roots
 - It's not what you have.
 It's what you do.